 If you print your ticket prior to arriving at the airport, you may simply walk in through either the east or west side of the terminal and head straight to security.
 This will cut down on the time it takes to navigate DEN.
-If you forget your ticket you may always locate the easy to use kiosks that usually sit near the designated carrier.
+If you forget your ticket, you may always locate the easy to use kiosks that usually sit near the designated carrier.

 If you are traveling with a few bags, you will want to check which side of the terminal your airline’s check-in desk is located on.
 It is always highly recommended to plan for additional travel time if you do plan to have checked baggage, and to allow for more time if you have a large group with multiple bags.

-Once through Security you will want to take a look at your ticket to find which concourse and gate your flight will be located at.
-DE has three concourses from which all flights depart: Concourse A, Concourse B, and Concourse C. After passing through security you will head down the escalator to the famous Denver International Airport train which will quickly take you to your concourse.
+Denver International Airport has three concourses from which all flights depart: Concourse A, Concourse B, and Concourse C. After passing through security you will head down the escalator to the famous Denver International Airport train which will quickly take you to your concourse.

-Whether you will be flying to or from Denver International Airport, you will have many amenities to aid you in an enjoyable and stress-free flying experience.
+Whether you will be flying to or from Denver International Airport, you will have many amenities to aid you in an enjoyable and stress-free flight.
 Be sure to check out one of the many restaurants – they are the perfect way to avoid airplane food!
-If you are going to the A gates, stop by the New Belgium Spoke, where they have plenty of great sandwich options, salads and wraps.
+If you are going to the A gates, stop by the New Belgium Spoke, offering great sandwich options, salads and wraps.
 Many of these items are packaged for the on-the-go traveler.
-If you are flying into the B gates, Heidi’s Deli will be sure to satisfy your hunger with a nice array of sandwiches to choose from.
-And for those traveling to the C gates be sure to stop into Rock Bottom Brewery, where there is a variety of meals to choose from plus a top notch list of microbrews.
+If you are flying into the B gates, Heidi’s Deli will be sure to satisfy your hunger with a nice array of sandwiches.
+And for those traveling to the C gates, be sure to stop into Rock Bottom Brewery, hosting a variety of meals to choose from plus a top notch list of microbrews.
 If you are seeking a quick pick-me-up, there are many coffee spots, as well as airport bars that are open regularly.

 Most people don’t think of artwork when they plan their flights, but DEN practically doubles as an art museum.
-As you travel through the airport take notice of some of the intriguing works that are on display throughout the main terminal and concourses.
+As you travel through the airport, take notice of some of the intriguing works that are on display throughout the main terminal and concourses.
 You may find yourself looking at the one of the many murals, such as “The Children of the World Dream of Peace,” by Leo Tanguma.
-Or if you pay attention as you are walking you may see some Navajo terms for geographical sites inscribed in the floor that will reflect Colorado’s ancient past.
+Or if you pay attention as you are walking you may see some Navajo terms for geographical sites inscribed in the floor that reflect Colorado’s ancient past.
 There is also the awe-inspiring Beaded Circle Crossing located in the B concourse that will make any traveler stop to appreciate it’s beauty.